dojah-inc/flutter-financial/README.md

 - `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
 This is called Privacy - Microphone Usage Description in the visual editor.

-- `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
-This is called Privacy - Microphone Usage Description in the visual editor.
+- `NSLocationWhenInUseUsageDescription` - describe why your app needs access to the location, if you intend to verify address/location.
+This is called Privacy - Location Usage Description in the visual editor.

+### Podfile

+  Kindly include this in Podfile set up.

+  dart: PermissionGroup.camera
+  `PERMISSION_CAMERA=1`,

+  dart: PermissionGroup.microphone
+  `PERMISSION_MICROPHONE=1`,

+  dart: PermissionGroup.location
+  `PERMISSION_LOCATION=1`,

 ### Android